-Special account structure requirements, the client's objectives or other special considerations (including servicing requirements) may require a client's fee, in certain instances, to vary from the basic fee schedules.
-Fees may be negotiated and GW Capital reserves the right to waive fees in our discretion and to increase or decrease the minimum account size we will accept.
-We may also group certain related client accounts for the purposes of achieving the minimum account size requirements and determining the annualized fee.
-Pre-existing advisory clients are subject to minimum account requirements and advisory fees that were in effect at the time the client entered into the investment management agreement.
+In certain instances where there are special account structure requirements, and/or client's objectives or other special considerations (including servicing requirements) a client's fee will vary from the basic fee schedules.
+Fees may be negotiated and GW Capital reserves the right to waive fees at our discretion and to increase or decrease the minimum account size we will accept.
+Pre-existing advisory clients are subject to the minimum account requirements and advisory fees that were in effect at the time the client entered into the investment management agreement.
 Therefore, our minimum account requirements and fees will differ among clients.